FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 A route server (RS) is a third-party brokering system that interconnects three or more BGP-speaking routers using eBGP in IXPs {{RFC7947}}.
 Typically, RS performs like a transit AS except that it does not insert its AS number to the AS_PATH attribute.
 The route server also can participate in the FC-BGP process.
 If the RS is an FC-BGP-enabled RS, it may choose to set the Flags-RS bit to 1 when it populates its FC segment.
 However, when the RS chooses to add its AS number to the AS_PATH attribute, the Flags-RS bit SHOULD be set to 0.
 If the RS is a non-FC-BGP RS, it propagates the FC-BGP UPDATE message directly.
 Anyway, the AS number of RS would be used in the FC segment no matter if it appears in the AS_PATH attribute.

-There is an AS Path Prepending feature in BGP to deprioritize a route or alternate path, which will prepend the local AS number multiple times to the AS_PATH attribute {{ASPP}}.
+AS Path Prepending is a traffic engineering mechanism in BGP to deprioritize a route or alternate path, which will prepend the local AS number multiple times to the AS_PATH attribute {{ASPP}}.
 To minimize unnecessary processing load during the validation of FC segments, an FC-BGP speaker SHOULD NOT generate multiple consecutive FC segments with the same AS number.
 Instead, the FC-BGP speaker SHOULD aim to produce a single FC segment once, even if the intention is to achieve the semantics of prepending the same AS number multiple times.

 <!-- TODO: It is difficult to guarantee its neighbors support multiple algorithm suites.
 The following parts are copied from BGPsec.
 We may not need to consider AS migration, carefully.